Occupational Therapy: Living Life to Its Fullest

 [2.4] Course of Study

-The curriculum leading to the Master of Science in Occupational Therapy requires completion of 33-34 hours of prerequisite course work plus 54 undergraduate hours of professional-level courses.
-The graduate phase of the program requires completion of an additional 53 (thesis) or 56 (non-thesis) hours of professional-level courses.
-For students who do not possess a baccalaureate degree, 70 hours of prerequisite and general education courses must be completed prior to program entry; the Bachelor of Science in Health Sciences (Occupational Therapy emphasis) is awarded following the fifth semester in the professional curriculum.
+The curriculum leading to the Master of Science in Occupational Therapy requires prior completion of a baccalaureate degree from a USDE- recognized regionally accredited college or university.
+Moreover, completion of 25 hours of prerequisite course work (grade C or better) is required.
 Prerequisite courses may be completed at UCA or at another regionally accredited college or university.
-Students who plan to complete prerequisites at another university are strongly urged to contact the Occupational Therapy Program Advisor to determine course equivalency.
+Students who plan to complete prerequisites at another university are strongly urged to contact the Occupational Therapy Program Advisor to assure course equivalency.

 [2.5] Program Admission Requirements

-Application to the professional program is made upon completion of the prerequisite courses, through a competitive admission process.
+Entry into the program is by application and competitive admission only.
 Students seeking admission to the professional program in occupational therapy must

-- Complete a minimum of 20 hours volunteer/observation experience under the supervision of one occupational therapist and submit a performance rating sheet from this experience (form and specific instructions are available from the Occupational Therapy department).
+- Complete a minimum of 20 hour volunteer/observation experience under the supervision of one occupational therapist and submit a performance rating from this experience (form and specific instructions are available from the Occupational Therapy Department website: www.uca.edu/ot).

 - Complete the following prerequisite course work with a grade of C or better.
-Students who have not completed all prerequisite courses may begin the application process for admission; however, completion of all prerequisites is required prior beginning the professional curriculum.
+Students who have not completed all prerequisite courses may begin the application process for admission; however, completion of all prerequisites is required prior to application deadline.

 [2.6] Departmental Admissions Procedure

 Entry into the program is by application and competitive admission only.
-Applications to the program become available by November 15 and are due in the program office by February 1 for consideration for entry the following May Intersession.
-All applications are reviewed by the Occupational Therapy Admissions Committee.
-Admission criteria may include cumulative GPA, biological/physical science GPA, behavioral science GPA, volunteer/observation experience, personal interview, and essay.
-Candidates are ranked according to a formula that is applied to the overall cumulative, behavioral science, and biological/physical science GPAs.
-Top-ranked candidates are invited for an interview.
-On the interview date, these candidates also complete a short essay on a topic related to occupational therapy.
-Candidates are scored on their interview performance and on the essay.
-Final ranking of candidates is based on the interview, essay scores, volunteer/observation experience, and GPA.
+Admission criteria include GPA, GRE scores, rated volunteer/observation experience, and personal interview.
+Candidates are ranked according to a formula based on overall GPA and GRE scores; top-ranked candidates are invited for an interview.
+Final ranking of candidates is based on the interview, GRE scores, volunteer/observation experience, and GPA.
 In addition to the selected candidates, a ranked alternate list is established.
 Individuals may be chosen from the alternate list to replace applicants who decline their appointment at any time, up to the date of enrollment.
 Preference is given to Arkansas residents; admission of out-of-state residents is limited.

 [2.7] Tuition and Fees